Ratko Mladić: Role in the Yugoslav Wars

 On 24 April 1992, Mladić was promoted to the rank of lieutenant colonel general.
 On 2 May 1992, one month after Bosnia and Hercegovina's declaration of independence, Mladić and his generals blockaded the city of Sarajevo, shutting off all traffic in and out of the city, as well as water and electricity.
-This began the four-year Siege of Sarajevo, the longest siege of a city in the history of modern warfare.
+This began the four-year siege of Sarajevo, the longest siege of a city in the history of modern warfare.
 The city was bombarded with shells and sniper shooting.
 On 9 May 1992, he assumed the post of Chief of Staff/Deputy Commander of the Second Military District Headquarters of the JNA in Sarajevo.
 The next day, Mladić assumed the command of the Second Military District Headquarters of the JNA.
-On 12 May 1992, in response to Bosnia's secession from Yugoslavia, the Bosnian Serb Parliament voted to create the Army of Republika Srpska (VRS, in short).
+On 12 May 1992, in response to Bosnia's secession from Yugoslavia, the Bosnian Serb Parliament voted to create the Army of Republika Srpska (VRS).
 At the same time, Mladić was appointed Commander of the Main Staff of the VRS, a position he held until December 1996.
 During the 16th session of the Bosnian-Serb Assembly on 12 May 1992, Radovan Karadžić announced his "six strategic objectives", including "Demarcation of the state as separate from the other two national communities", "A corridor between Semberija and Krajina" and "Establishment of a corridor in the Drina river valley, and the eradication of the Drina river as a border between the Serbian states."
 Mladić then said:

-There we cannot cleanse nor can we have a sieve to sift so that only Serbs would stay, or that the Serbs would fall through and the rest leave.
-Well that is, that will not, I do not know how Mr Krajišnik and Mr Karadžić would explain this to the world.
+There we cannot cleanse nor can we have a sieve to sift so that only Serbs would stay, or that the Serbs would fall through and the rest leave. ...
+I do not know how Mr Krajišnik and Mr Karadžić would explain this to the world.
 People, that would be genocide.
 We have to call upon any man who has bowed his forehead to the ground to embrace these areas and the territory of the state we plan to make.

 In May 1992, after the withdrawal of JNA forces from Bosnia, the JNA Second Military District became the nucleus of the Main Staff of the VRS.
 On 24 June 1994, he was promoted to the rank of colonel general over approximately 80,000 troops stationed in the area.